Strabismus and problems with extraocular muscles are frequently present whenever there are issues with an uneven development of the eyes.

 Strabismus, also named heterotropia or squint, is a disorder in which the two eyes misalign with each other.
 There are different types of strabismus that include esotropia (eyes are turned inward), exotropia (eyes deviate outward), and hypertropia (eyes are vertically misaligned).
 Furthermore, strabismus can be divided into concomitant (eyes deviation is independent of the position of gaze) and incomitant (eyes deviation changes with the position of gaze).
 In some cases, strabismus can also be present occasionally, whilst in most instances, it is present constantly (until properly addressed).

 Regarding the time of onset, strabismus can be classified as congenital, acquired, or secondary to other ocular pathology.
 Congenital strabismus is quite frequent as many infants are born with a slight deviation of their eyes.
 Thankfully, in the majority of cases, the two eyes align correctly with no treatment in months after birth.
 Strabismus often commences in early childhood and in many cases no specific cause can be identified – referred to as acquired strabismus.
 In some other cases, though, strabismus occurs as a complication of many ocular and neurological diseases or trauma to the eyes and adnexal parts of the eye.

-If strabismus arises later in life, when the binocular function of the two eyes is already fully developed, a person will most likely experience very bothersome diplopia or double vision, as the two images one is getting from the eyes are of equal quality, but not aligned as they should be.
-If, on the other hand, strabismus commences early, when one’s binocular vision is not fully developed, a child might not notice any symptoms at all as the brain can easily shut down the image from the deviating eye that is of lesser quality than that from the leading eye – contributing to the development of amblyopia and impaired binocular vision.
+If strabismus arises later in life, when the binocular function of the two eyes is already fully developed, a person will most likely experience very bothersome diplopia or double vision, as the two images one received from the eyes are of equal quality, but not aligned as they should be.
+If, on the other hand, strabismus commences early, when one’s binocular vision is not fully developed, a child might not notice any symptoms at all, as the brain can easily shut down the image from the deviating eye that is of lesser quality than the one from the leading eye – contributing to the development of amblyopia and impaired binocular vision.